zazuko/kopflos/README.md

 # @kopflos/core

 [Hydra](http://www.hydra-cg.com/spec/latest/core/) is a machine readable description for APIs.
-Hydra Box extends the API description with links to the actual code, which provides the API.
+Kopflos extends the API description with links to the actual code, which provides the API.
-Hydra Box will use such an API description to create an express middleware which provides the API and dynamically loads the required code for it.
+Kopflos will use such an API description to create an express middleware which provides the API and dynamically loads the required code for it.

 ## Usage